William Clay Ford Sr.: Professional career

 He was Ford Motor Company's Design Committee chairman for 32 years, from 1957 to 1989.
-He served on the board of directors for 57 years, retiring on May 12, 2005, including being chairman of the Finance Committee.
+He was on the board of directors for 57 years, retiring on May 12, 2005, including being chairman of the Finance Committee.
 His son, William Clay Ford Jr., was Ford Motor Company's CEO at the time.

 According to Forbes magazine, Ford was the 371st richest person in the United States in 2013, with an approximate net worth of $1.4 billion.
 He reportedly owned in Ford Motor Company: 6.7 million shares of Class B stock and 26.3 million common shares; making him the largest single shareholder.
 In 2000 the company restructured and paid out a $10 billion special dividend.
 According to an article from 2000, incidental to a repurchase of outstanding shares: "The Ford family holds all 71 million shares of the company's Class B stock, along with a small number of the company's 1.1 billion common shares.
 Under rules designed to preserve family control and drafted when the company went public in 1956, the family holds 40 percent of the voting power at the company as long as it continues to own at least 60.7 million shares of the Class B stock – even though the Class B shares make up only 6 percent of the company's overall equity...
 Why does this exist?
 The Ford family owns all 70+ million shares of the Class B stock.
 It is a way for them to ensure they keep control of the company no matter how much stock they have to issue to avoid bankruptcy.
 Some argue that dual class structures are inherently unfair because you are decoupling ownership from voting power."